HANNAH H. MARKLEY

 Under Preparation

 Morbid Cravings: Medicalizing Appetite in Nineteenth-Century Literature.
-In progress.
+Under review.